astro-fusion/astro-blogs/20_Transit/02_Moon_Transit/200110_Moon_transit_10th_house_from_natal_moon.md

 ---
 title:  "Moon transit 10th house from natal moon"
 description: |
    "The Moon's transit through the 10th house from the natal Moon is generally favorable.
-It brings success in professional endeavors
+It brings success in professional endeavors"
 pubDate: '2024-09-19'
+author: "Gemini 3 Pro"
 ---

 ### The Moon Transit 10th House from Natal Moon in Vedic Astrology